HLR/DomiKnowS/examples/emr/README.md

 ```bash
 python3.7 -m emr
 ```
-Or run the `ner` example, which is a subset of the original problem concerning not compositional concepts by the following command.
+Or run the `ner` example, which is a subset of the original problem, where only one non-composed concept is considered, by the following command.
 ```bash
 python3.7 -m emr.ner
 ```